Imagick/ImagickDemos/README.md

 ## Imagick-demos

 An example of all the Imagick functions.
 Or at least most of them.
+The example can be viewed at http://phpimagick.com/

 ## PHPStorm stub file